Tokyo court gives ex-Nissan exec Kelly suspended sentence

 AP Business Writer

-TOKYO (AP) — A Tokyo court gave Greg Kelly, a former American executive at Nissan Motor charged with underreporting his boss Carlos Ghosn’s pay, a 6-month suspended sentence.
+TOKYO (AP) — A Tokyo court gave a suspended sentence to Greg Kelly, a former American executive at Nissan Motor charged with underreporting his boss Carlos Ghosn’s pay.

-The verdict announced Thursday will allow Kelly to return to the U.S. immediately.
+The verdict announced Thursday of a 6-month sentence suspended for three years will allow Kelly to return to the U.S. even if prosecutors appeal.

 Kelly was arrested in November 2018 at the same time as Ghosn, former Nissan chairman and head of the Renault-Nissan-Mitsubishi alliance.
 Both have insisted they are innocent, arguing that the money at the center of the charges was never paid or decided.

-The judge found Kelly not guilty of some counts but guilty of charges for one year only.
-His sentence was suspended for three years.
+Chief judge Kenji Shimotsu said the court found Kelly not guilty of some counts and guilty of charges for one year only, fiscal 2017.

 The trial began in September 2020, with Ghosn absent after he jumped bail in late 2019, hiding in a box for music instruments on a private jet.
 He fled to Lebanon, which has no extradition treaty with Japan, and has been writing books and making movies about the ordeal after his arrest.